shivam373/CONNECTING-THE-DOTS-1a/README.md

-# PDF Title & Heading Extraction Solution
+# CONNECTING THE DOTS...
+1a

 This project extracts **titles** and **headings** from PDF documents using a hybrid approach that combines font-based analysis (via `pdfplumber`) and OCR-based fallback (via `Tesseract`) for image-based PDFs or scanned documents.
 It also handles multilingual PDFs well.